 - Khor Shem

 The longest and most sensational of all the Musandam Khors, Khor Ash Sham is an amazing place to visit in Khasab Musandam and remains extends for exactly 16km altogether, trimmed in the middle of two high lines of mountains, the exposed state of the rugged encompassing rocks offering a dreamlike appear differently in relation to the enticingly blue waters of the Khor itself.
 All water must be dispatched in by boat, while kids must drive to class in Khasab.
-Of course, the Khor-side settlements are turning out to be consistently depopulated as the more youthful era of villagers feels worn out on the fairly repetitive existence of their predecessors and get off to Khasab or past.
+Of course, the Khor-side settlements are turning out to be consistently depopulated as the more youthful era of villagers feels worn out on the fairly repetitive existence of their predecessors and get off to Khasab or the past.

 You can visit the Khor Ash Sham through Omani traditional decorated Dhow cruise where carpets and cushions invite you to lounge and enjoy.
-On Dhow you are facilitated with unlimited fruits, soft drinks and water for 3 hour cruise through Khor Ash Sham, where you would have a chance to see small villages, snorkel and swim and see dolphins.
+On Dhow you are facilitated with unlimited fruits, soft drinks and water for 3-hour cruise through Khor Ash Sham, where you would have a chance to see small villages, snorkel and swim and see dolphins.

 The water is clear and quiet and the red-rock Hajar Mountains drop drastically into the blue waters of the Arabian Gulf, which reflect them back to explorers.
-These sharp mountains make a labyrinth like arrangement of steep-sided fjords (Khors), precipices and islands, a large portion of them out of reach with the exception of by boat.
+These sharp mountains make a labyrinth-like arrangement of steep-sided fjords (Khors), precipices and islands, a large portion of them out of reach with the exception of by boat.